 -Getting things in and out of a backpack

-Of course, it’s not the perfect definition of OT, but it usually works to give kids a general idea of what they can expect.
+Of course, it’s not the perfect definition of OT, but it usually works to give kids a general idea of what we do.

 And every time a child starts making that list, my mind is blown thinking about a typical day in the life of a kid and how much of it is spent using their hands!
 And for a child who has weak hands, these daily tasks can be difficult and frustrating.

 When I’m assessing whether a child may have decreased strength in their hands that might be impacting their functioning or the achievement of developmental milestones, I look at their performance of some of these skills more closely and usually there are some red flags that stand out.

 These performance issues are often present in kids who have weak hands and can be considered “red flags” when it comes to observing hand strength and identifying when kids need to work on hand strengthening activities.

 1 || Pencil Grasp Red Flags